 Today, the area between Canal and Boyd in Stapleton includes a relatively recent development of attached residences.
 Other areas are vacant.
 As far as I can tell, there is no sign of the former brewery buildings.

-The bottle I found is a machine made, 12 1/2 oz champagne style.
+The second is machine made, 12 1/2 oz champagne style.
 The style and embossing exactly match the bottles shown in the 1923 prohibition era advertisement pictured previously.

 The bottle most likely dates no later than the prohibition era.
 Post prohibition advertisements no longer feature the champagne style bottle but exhibit the export and stubby style instead.
 The advertisements below were from 1935 and 1939 respectively.